regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **actionFightMyNameActionFightPost**
-> CharacterFightResponseSchema actionFightMyNameActionFightPost(name)
+> CharacterFightResponseSchema actionFightMyNameActionFightPost(name, fightRequestSchema)

 Action Fight

 Start a fight against a monster on the character's map.
+Possibility of fighting with 2 other characters for boss fights.

 ### Example
 ```dart